equinor/webviz-config/README.md

 *Webviz* will create web applications with very :lock: strict security headers and CSP settings, giving an rating of **A+** on e.g. [Mozilla observatory](https://observatory.mozilla.org/).
 It also facilitates a :whale: Docker setup, where the Python code can be ran completely unpriviliged in a sandbox (both with respect to file system access and network communication).

-Example configuration file and information about the standard containers can be seen in [the documentation](https://equinor.github.io/webviz-config/).
+Example configuration file and information about the standard plugins can be seen in [the documentation](https://equinor.github.io/webviz-config/).

 **The workflow can be summarized as this:**
 1) The user provides a :book: configuration file following the [yaml](https://en.wikipedia.org/wiki/YAML) standard.